Zero Hour (2013 TV series): Production

+Cancellation

 The series was pulled from ABC after only three episodes were aired, and it was cancelled on March 1, 2013.

 Reception

 Reception for Zero Hour has been mixed.
 On Metacritic, the series received "generally unfavorable reviews", reflected by a Metascore of 39 out of 100, based on 29 reviews.
-The Wall Street Journal's Dorothy Rabinowitz said the first episode was "so awash in multiplying complications [it] manages to maintain its coherence and even a significant measure of suspense."
+The Wall Street Journal's Dorothy Rabinowitz said the first episode was "so awash in multiplying complications [it] manages to maintain its coherence and even a significant measure of suspense".
 Verne Gay of Newsday called it "ambitious and intermittently entertaining," adding "Zero Hour—and its celebrated lead [Anthony Edwards]—don't quite hit all their marks.
 But at least the mystery's a hoot."
 The New York Daily News' David Hinckley stated the series "dodges several bedrock problems that have torpedoed other recent attempts to make engaging series TV out of mystery thrillers", adding, "The question is whether Zero Hour can sustain [the setup] for 13 weeks, because what makes a good two-hour movie doesn't always make for 10 gripping hours of television."
 Mike Hale of The New York Times stated the series "is entirely dispensable, its silliness matched by its comic-book solemnity".
 The Washington Post's Hank Stuever called the series "rancid", adding "The dialogue is stilted and almost entirely expository.
 The plot is like receiving a coloring book that's already been colored.
 The grand mystery here fails to ignite interest."
 Tim Goodman from The Hollywood Reporter says the series is "worth the ride".

-The premiere "marked the lowest-rated in-season debut for a scripted show ever on the network."
+The premiere "marked the lowest-rated in-season debut for a scripted show ever on the network".

 Starting on June 15, 2013, ABC began airing previously unaired episodes on the Saturday 8:00 p.m. time slot.
 Two back-to-back episodes aired on June 15, 2013.
 The two-hour finale aired on August 3, 2013.